gofed/symbols-extractor/docs/hacking.md

 ## Directory structure

-*Symbols Extractor* is situated in the following directories, each of them provided with of short description of their sense:
+*Symbols Extractor* is situated in the following directories; each directory is provided with a short description of its meaning:
 ```
 <your-golang-workspace>/
     src/